On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Introduction

 \section{Introduction}

 In the last couple of years the modeling of financial data observed at high-frequency became one of the major research topics in the field of financial econometrics.
 It is of high practical relevance because a rising number of market participants execute trades based on high-frequency strategies and are exposed to high-frequency market risk.
 Examples of those trading strategies are statistical arbitrage, the execution of large block trades, and market making.
 For most strategies the spot volatility is important for trading signal generation and risk management.
 Often the immediate detection of sudden volatility movements is particularly relevant for traders.
 Usually high-frequency trading strategies are highly automated.
 In fact, they are often ``speed games'' and only profitable if one reacts to market changes faster than other market participants.
+An example is the pricing of high frequency options which can be traded until a few seconds to maturity.
 In a high-frequency setting the estimation of spot volatility is much more complicated due to the presence of market microstructure noise.
 Overall, this causes the need for an on-line spot volatility estimator which filters out market microstructure noise and adapts to volatility movements quickly.
-In addition, it is required to be computationally efficient.
-We propose an estimation method which satisfies these requirements.
+In addition, it needs to be computationally efficient.
+In this paper we propose such an estimation method.